hovsater/github.alfredextension/README.md

     github repository <username> <repository=username>

 ## Installation
 The lastest release is always located in the *release* directory.
-Simply download the extension and Alfred will handle the rest.
+Either download the file yourself, or paste the following in the terminal.

+    curl -OL http://bit.ly/LuAwGQ && open -a Alfred GitHub.alfredextension